nirvana925/latenide/README.md

 ## Set up your API key

 Latenide uses Google Gemini for the AI features.
-Your key lives in a local `.env` file that is **git-ignored**, so it is never uploaded when you publish the project.

 1. Get a free key from **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
 2. Copy the template to a real `.env`: